Line 2 (Kharkiv Metro)

-Geographically, the Saltivska line cuts Kharkiv on a northeast–southwest axis, provides subway access to much of Saltivka (for which the line is named).
+Geographically, the Saltivska line cuts Kharkiv on a northeast–southwest axis, and provides subway access to much of Saltivka (for which the line is named).
 It connects the city's largest residential neighborhood with the Constitution Square and Freedom Square in the city center.
 The Saltivska line is second behind the Kholodnohirsko–Zavodska Line with a daily ridership of 380,250 passengers.
 There are current proposals that would expand the Saltivska line to include an extra six stations and a split line segment, although these are only in the planning stage and they are not scheduled to start construction until the mid-2020s at the earliest.

 History

 Since the late 1970s, an expansion of the Kharkiv Metro system was planned towards the then newly developed Saltivka neighborhood, located away from the industrial neighborhoods of the city.
 Accordingly, on April 9, 1976, the Soviet government adopted a plan to construct a second line on the Kharkiv Metro.
-Owing to the hilly city landscape towards the southwestern terminus of the Station, the line's first three stations are located deep underground, with the Pushkinska station becoming the deepest station of the system at 30 m underground.
+Owing to the hilly city landscape towards the southwestern terminus of the Station, the line's first three stations are located deep underground, with the Yaroslava Mudroho station becoming the deepest station of the system at 30 m underground.
 The rest of the stations on the line were built close to the surface, due to their proximity to the Kharkiv River.
 Construction on the line's second segment began in 1981, continuing on until the last three stations (all located within the confines of the Saltivka neighborhood) were opened on October 24, 1986.

 Timeline

 Name changes

 Following the fall of the Soviet Union in 1991 and the subsequent Ukrainian independence, some of the stations were renamed to more neutral equivalents, sometimes avoiding reference to significant Soviet institutions and their leaders.
-In addition to the renaming of the line to its current title with the subsequent name change at the Kholodna Hora station, two other stations were renamed, the last of which occurred in 2004.
+In addition, the station named after Russian poet Alexander Pushkin was renamed in 2024 to comply with the law "On the Condemnation and Prohibition of Propaganda of Russian Imperial Policy in Ukraine and the Decolonization of Toponymy".